Hannibal (1959 film): Release

 Hannibal was released in Italy on 21 December 1959 and in the United States on 18 June 1960.

 DVD release

 The film was released on DVD in the USA on October 19, 2004.
 The DVD includes 16:9 format, a 33-minute interview with Edgar G. Ulmer, a photo and poster gallery, the theatrical trailer, and cast and crew biographies.
 The DVD contains no subtitles.

+Reception

+Variety awarded Hannibal a mixed review upon its 1959 release, being critical of the writing and pacing, but praising the spectacle and action sequences, saying: "Although this version of the noted Carthaginian general’s military and romantic activities near Rome in 218 BC is dramatically crude and ponderously paced, it contains enough sheer spectacle, gore and quasi-historical action to excite those still willing to meet such films on their own primitive level."

+DVD Talk awarded it a mixed review when it was released on DVD in 2004, giving the film a score of two-and-a-half out of five stars, praising the battle sequences but critising the characterisation, saying "As epics go, Hannibal is neither bad nor particularly memorable, but worth a look for its flashes of imagination".